Beyond Transfer Accuracy: Mechanism-Guided Controlled Adaptation for Low-Resource Languages: Background: Contextual Decomposition for Transformers (CD-T)

-Contextual Decomposition Transformer (CD-T) \cite{hsu2025efficient_automated_circuit_discovery_cdt} links model behavior to specific internal components by decomposing the activation of $h$ of every component into two additive terms: an irrelevant component ($\gamma$) representing the baseline processing, and a relevant component ($\beta$) representing the deviation induced by the input.
-Let $a_x(s)$ denote the activation produced by the attention head $s$ on input $x$.
-Given the pre-computed mean $\mu$ for head $s$, i.e., $\mu(s)$, CD-T defines:

-where the precomputed mean $\mu$ is constructed from faithful counterfactual examples, such as swapping names or years, when applied to templated tasks like IOI, greater-than, and docstring \cite{hsu2025efficient_automated_circuit_discovery_cdt}.
-These streams are then propagated through the network using contextual decomposition rules to produce contribution $\beta_{s\to t}(x)$ from head $s$ to a downstream target $t$, including contributions at the logit readout or at the intermediated residual-stream sites.
+Contextual Decomposition for Transformers (CD-T)~\cite{hsu2025efficient_automated_circuit_discovery_cdt} identifies task-relevant components by decomposing each component activation into a baseline stream and an input-induced relevant stream.
+Let $a_x(s)$ be the activation of attention head $s$ on input $x$, and let $\mu(s)$ be the precomputed mean activation for that head.
+CD-T defines the baseline processing as $\gamma_s = \mu(s)$ and the input-induced deviation as $\beta_s = a_x(s) - \mu(s)$.
+In the original CD-T setting, $\mu$ is estimated from faithful counterfactual examples, such as swapped names or years in templated tasks like IOI, greater-than, and docstring completion.
+The $\gamma$ and $\beta$ streams are then propagated through the network using contextual decomposition rules to estimate the contribution $\beta_{s\to t}(x)$ from head $s$ to a target $t$.